jlightstone/cs_project/README.md

 ## II.
 Feature Extraction

-Using resourses from kaggle, we determined 16 statistical features that serve as potential candidates for understanding our the experimental data [link1](https://www.kaggle.com/c/LANL-Earthquake-Prediction/discussion/94390#latest-554034).
+Using resourses from [kaggle](https://www.kaggle.com/c/LANL-Earthquake-Prediction/discussion/94390#latest-554034), we determined 16 statistical features that serve as potential candidates for understanding our the experimental data.
 The features are broken into four different catagories- basic, fast fourier transformed, rolling window, and mel-frequency features.
-The basic features are calculate using simple statistics and include‘mean’, ‘std’, ‘skew’.
-In order to extra the fast fourier transformed features, the time time-domain signal was converted into a frequency-domain signal.
-The resulted in real and imaginary numbers and the mean and standard deviation for each was calculated.

-Rolling windows (6 features)  From the 150_000 data, we choose a rolling window size = 100, at each window, we calculate the mean and standard deviation of each window.
-We use the numpy percentile function to calculate 5%,30%, 60% of the standard deviation (‘Roll_std_p05’,‘Roll_std_p30’,‘Roll_std_p60’), the top 5% of the mean, the mean of the gradient of these vectors (‘Roll_mean_absDiff’, ‘Roll_std_absDiff’).
+The basic features are calculate using simple statistics and include ‘mean’, ‘std’, and ‘skew’.
+The fast fourier transformed features convert the time-domain signal into a frequency-domain signal, which results in real and imaginary numbers.
+The mean and standard deviation for the real and imaginary numbers were calculated, resulting in 4 more features.
+The rolling windows method resulted from breaking the larger data set into a rolling window size of 100.
+From this, the mean, standard deviation, and upper and lower percentiles subsets were used to extract an additional six features.
+Lastly, the Librosa toolbox was used to calculate the Mel-frequency cepstral coefficients of two features.

 ![Feature Extraction Concept](https://github.com/hoangtung167/cx4240/blob/master/Graphs/Feature_Extraction_Concept.png)